LilaShiba/resume2025/README.md

 ### Greetings

-I am **Lila Josey James**, a technologist with a passion for people and technology.
+I am **Lila Josey James**, a technologist passionate about people and their connection to technology.
 My journey has taken me across the globe, working with diverse clients and teams on a wide array of technical problems.
 For example:

 - 🌍 **Consulting Expertise:** Advised MasterCard in São Paulo, Buenos Aires, and Toronto on security and APIs.
 - 🤖 **State-of-the-art Solutions:** Built state-of-the-art NLP/LLM systems with Georgia Tech in the U.S.